Weather satellite rockets to orbit to monitor US West - NewsBreak

 The National Oceanic and Atmospheric Administration said the new model is redesigned to avoid the problem.
 It will be designated GOES-18 after reaching an equatorial orbit 22,000 miles (36,000 kilometers) up.
 The first images should come next year, following months of testing.

-This is the third in a nearly $11.7 billion series of four GOES weather satellites that are among the most advanced ever built; the cost includes decades of operation.
+This is the third in a nearly $11.7 billion series of four weather satellites that are among the most advanced ever built; the cost includes 30 years of operation.
 The first soared in 2016 to track Atlantic hurricanes and other East Coast weather, while the second lifted off March 1, 2018.
 The fourth is set to launch in 2024.

-The first two satellites in the series captured video of the rocket soaring out over the Atlantic from Cape Canaveral.

-The NASA-supported satellites “provide the only continuous coverage of weather and hazardous environmental conditions in the Western Hemisphere” said NOAA program director Pam Sullivan.
+The NASA-supported GOES satellites “provide the only continuous coverage of weather and hazardous environmental conditions in the Western Hemisphere ,” said NOAA program director Pam Sullivan.
+“These observations are even more critical now in a time when the U.S. is experiencing a record number of billion-dollar disasters.”

-“Having these multiple ways of looking at the Earth gives us a lot more and a lot better information for these critical forecasts to save lives, protect property," NOAA Administrator Rick Spinrad said following liftoff.

 GOES-17 — which is losing as much as 10% of its data because of overheating camera detectors — will be moved aside as an orbiting spare, once the newly launched craft is ready to take its place next year over the Pacific.
 Each is the size of a small school bus, weighing more than 6,000 pounds (2,700 kilograms).